bhunmy/Password-Generator/README.md

 This portfolio showcase an application to generate random  password
 # Password Generator

 This is a simple web-based password generator that allows users to specify the length of the password and select the types of characters to include.
-The generated password is displayed either in an alert or on the web page itself.
+The generated password is displayed either in an alert on the web page itself.

 ## How to Use